What is Trackingplan

 Trackingplan’s Presence Map also provides a centralized interface for managing and monitoring the presence and performance of your Data Layer values across all pages, regions, devices, and more.
 This is useful for detecting missing values, identifying inconsistencies, and monitoring the health of your Data Layer implementation.

-on product detail pages, the Data Layer Presence Map simplifies debugging and maintenance of your data layer setup.
+Whether it's ensuring the correct transaction_id is captured across all order confirmation pages, or verifying the presence of product_id on product detail pages, the Data Layer Presence Map simplifies debugging and maintenance of your data layer setup.

 As with Pixels, you’ll also be able to see and inspect your Data Layer values as a destination.